-In the early days of the fight for women’s voting rights, Connecticut’s Glastonbury cows were the stars of the show.
+In the early days of the fight for women’s voting rights, Connecticut’s Glastonbury cows got caught in the crossfire.

-In June of 1869 the tax collector in Glastonbury, Conn., asked two elderly sisters to pay their road tax early, which they did.
-Abby and Julia Smith were then surprised when the town accidentally billed them for the tax again in October.
+In June of 1869 the Glastonbury tax collector asked two elderly sisters to pay their road tax early, which they did.
+Abby and Julia Smith then got a surprise when the town accidentally billed them for the tax again in October.

-When they asked that the town correct the matter, the tax collector, Albert Crane, refused.
-When they tried to enter Town Meeting to raise the issue, they were turned away.
+When they asked the town to correct the matter, the tax collector, Albert Crane, refused.
+When they tried to enter Town Meeting to raise the issue, they were turned away because of their sex.
 And thus, two suffragists were born.

 Abby and Julia Smith

 The Smiths were wealthy, quite possibly the wealthiest family in Glastonbury.
-Their father was a one-time clergyman who pursued a career in law.
+Their father, a one-time clergyman, pursued a career in law.
 He left his daughters a large land holding, investments and a farm.
 Their mother left them a sizable inheritance, as well.

-The frustrated sisters paid the tax a second time, but they were furious that they lacked political power.
+The frustrated sisters paid the tax a second time, but their lack of political power infuriated them.
 They began attending women’s suffrage rallies.
 And with the passing years, their frustration grew.
 Their taxes went up.
-And in 1874, they were told they could not let the tax go unpaid in exchange for a 12 percent interest charge – a courtesy afforded other taxpayers.
+And in 1874, they were told they could not delay their taxes in exchange for a 12 percent interest charge – a courtesy afforded other taxpayers.

 The Smiths grew convinced that Glastonbury only raised taxes on properties owned by women, and that they couldn’t delay payment because they were women.
 They became convinced that modern women needed a vote, and decided to stop paying taxes until they could.

 “Taxation Without Representation,” was their rallying cry.
-The Smiths joined a group of women suffragist activists who chose taxes as their protest weapon of choice.
+The Smiths joined a group of women suffragist activists who chose taxes as their protest weapon.
 Abby Smith wrote regularly on the topic:

 “We have lately sent a day in celebrating the heroism of those who threw overboard the tea; but how trifling was the tea-tax, and how small the injustice to individuals compared with this one of our day!”